 We strive to identify all the sources of our information, shielding them with anonymity only when they insist upon it and when they provide vital information — not opinion or speculation; when there is no other way to obtain that information; and when we know the source is knowledgeable and reliable.
 To the extent that we can, we identify in our stories any important bias such a source may have.
 If the story hinges on documents, as opposed to interviews, we describe how the documents were obtained, at least to the extent possible.
 We do not say that a person declined comment when he or she is already quoted anonymously.
 Editors have an obligation to know the identity of unnamed sources in our stories, so that editors and reporters can jointly assess the appropriateness of using their information.
 Sources need to understand this practice.

 This is no time for flights of fancy.
 No reputable news outlet will allow you to speak under a false name or pay you for information.
 So keep your feet on the ground and focus on being truthful and accurate.
 The stakes are high.
 The one trump card journalists have in this crazy game is public interest.
 They will do their best not to throw you to the wolves and I’ve seen journalists go to great lengths to protect their sources.
-But your anonymity may be in jeopardy if the information you provide is of compelling public interest.

 Know the reporter and outlet you want to talk to.
 You may not know the reporter personally, but you can get a sense of a reporter from his or her work.
 Research who is covering the topic or issue you want to share information about.
 Do they work for the publication that the powers-that-be will pay attention to?
 Who has a reputation for listening?
-Read what he or she writes or watch what he or she produces.
+Read what he or she writes, or watch or listen to what he or she produces.
 What is the reporter’s style in reporting?
 What is the news outlet’s policy on reporting with anonymous sources, “off the record” information, or “on background” remarks?
 Much of this information can often be found online.

 If you need help preparing, work with someone you trust.
 The best way to keep something quiet is not to tell anyone.
 Secrecy is important if you are really serious about staying “off the record” or on “deep background.”
 That means you can’t discuss this with very many people.
 Ideally you should discuss it with no one.
 But sometimes people need help getting ready.
 The more people who have the information and know the source, the more likely the information will leak and be out of your control.
 If you need public relations counsel to prepare and get your head straight, seek it out with someone you trust.
 This is not a job for the junior communications staffer, but a seasoned public relations practitioner with experience.
 If you hire public relations counsel, make sure there is a confidentiality clause in the contract.

 Having an upfront agreement with the journalist is important.
 There is no “off the record” in hindsight.
-You say to the journalist or reporter over the phone or in person (do not do this by email) – is now a good time to talk?
+Here’s how it should go: You say to the journalist or reporter over the phone or in person (do not do this by email) – is now a good time to talk?
 Wait for an affirmative.
 Then you say, “I’d like to talk off the record (or on background) about something with you.”
 Because not everyone agrees on what “on the record” or “on background” means, you will want to clarify what the term means to you (use one of the definitions above).
 You might say something like “To me that means…” Wait for the journalist to agree verbally to having a conversation that is “off the record” or “on background.”
 You are now “off the record” or “on background” and can spill the beans.
 If the journalist does not agree, say thank you for their time and get off the phone or leave.